 Instead, why can’t you log your professional experiences naturally or project your brand as organic as it is on social media, or target cold emails on regular basis?

-Build content repositories and invest in healthy SEO to gain quality traffic.
+Build content repositories and invest in healthy SEO for small business to gain quality traffic.

 II.
 Failure to Identify their Niche